teancom/codex/gitbook.md

 to https://www.gitbook.com/ and click on SIGN IN.
 Type in the username:
 `starkandwayne` and put in the password from 1Password.

-To set a source repository for codex GitBook, we need to configure a GitHub account.
+To set a source repository for the codex GitBook, we need to configure a GitHub account.
 Here we  use our `snw-gitbook` GitHub account for the purpose.

 ### Collaborators